ATCC-Bioinformatics/genome_portal_api/README.md

 ```

 ### -- Which output is best???
-Simply put, whichever is best for you! **For most functions, there is a choice of output.**  The output can be broken down here:
+Simply put, whichever is best for you! **For most functions, there is a choice of final output type.**  The output types are broken down here:

 * #### table:

 Personally this is our favorite output mode.
 In this mode, a pandas dataframe is returned as the output of the function.
 Each row is a unique different genome/assembly, and the JSON metadata is meaningfully auto-formatted and named in a human-readable way!
 We are continually improving the captured and reported metadata, so keep checking back for more updates!
+We advise using the table output type if you need a human-readable format.

 * #### json:

 This is like legendary mode...There is much more data behind each genome, but reporting on it for most use-cases is challenging for brevity.
 We are working on a wiki to explain each metadata field in the JSON, but feel free to raise an issue if you need help!
+We advise using the json output type if you need access to ALL the data.
 * #### id:

 Bread and butter!
-One of the most-used cases in the past API behavior, this output is strictly a list of IDs, so that each list entry is the ATCC® catalog number followed by the genomeID. ex( ['ATCC 10536:996d977f03724ce6', ...])
+One of the most-used cases in the past API behavior, this output is strictly a list of IDs, so that each list entry is the ATCC® catalog number followed by the genomeID. ex( ['ATCC 10536:996d977f03724ce6', ...]).
+We advise using the id output type if you only need the ATCC® catalog numbers and their respective genome IDs.

 </details>  <br />